ZeroBone/LuksAlgorithmPresentation/README.md

-# GraphIsomorphismPresentation
+# LuksAlgoP
-Alexander Mayorov's presentation for a talk on the Graph Isomorphism problem
+Alexander Mayorov's presentation for a talk about Luks's algorithm for the graph isomorphism problem.